WSm-77/WSm-77/README.md

 # 💫 Welcome to My GitHub Page!
 **Hi everyone!**

 I'm Wiktor, a passionate computer science student with a love for coding and innovation.
 This page showcases my projects, experiments and contributions.
-Feel free to explore, learn, and collaborate!
+Feel free to explore, learn and collaborate!

 ## 🌐 Socials: